-We're almost three months into lockdown and salon haircuts feel like a thing of the past.
+With salons barely open for four months before yet another lockdown, salon haircuts feel like a thing of the past.

-But trims, blow-dries and beauty treatments are set to be back on the cards in July, with the government hoping to move us into the next stage of our lockdown lifting strategy, which could see salons given the go ahead to re-open.
+But trims, blow-dries and beauty treatments should be back on the cards on December 2nd, with the government expected to give some salons the go ahead to re-open.

 In light of the fact that we could be getting our much-needed haircuts rather soon, a professional stylist has revealed the most hygienic style to opt for, post-corona.